drevicko/progit/en/02-git-basics/01-chapter2.markdown

 ## Tagging ##

 Like most VCSs, Git has the ability to tag specific points in history as being important.
 Generally, people use this functionality to mark release points (`v1.0`, and so on).
-In this section, you’ll learn how to list the available tags, how to create new tags, and what the different types of tags are.
+In this section, you’ll learn how to list the available tags, how to checkout a tag, how to create new tags, and what the different types of tags are.

 ### Listing Your Tags ###